MischaU8/yumyum/unsorted/uniform-scale-tip_HqFam7AgYz8.md

-yum yum Floyd here with a quick tip for numerically scaling uniformly in plasticity to quickly scale a selection numerically press the keyboard shortcut s twice then enter the numeric value you'd like to use as a multiplier for
+yum yum Floyd here with a quick tip for numerically scaling uniformly in
+Plasticity to quickly scale a selection numerically press the keyboard shortcut s twice then enter the numeric value you'd like to use as a multiplier for